open-sauced/docs/docs/features/repo-pages.md

 Here are some general things you might find on a repository page:

-- Repository name and organization/user: This is displayed prominently at the top of the page.
+- **Repository name and organization/user**: This is displayed prominently at the top of the page.
-- Metrics: This includes the number of stars and forks the repository has on GitHub.
+- **Metrics**: This includes the number of stars and forks the repository has on GitHub.

 You can use the time range filter to view the number of stars and forks over different periods, such as the last 7 days, month, or the last year.